scarlettscott/aminoacids/README.md

 # Dietary protein and amino acid intakes
-Analysis of dietary protein and amino acid intakes, and determination of protein inadequacy among age, sex, and dietary groups in a representative sample of the UK population: A secondary data analysis
+Analysis of dietary protein and amino acid intakes, and determination of protein inadequacy among age, sex, and dietary groups in a representative sample of the UK population.